Since he began recording at the remarkable age of 11, Sergio Salvatore's superb

 improvisation.
 It wasn't long before Sergio became his father's star pupil.

-Early in 1992, a home video of one of Sergio's performances came to the attention of the Director
+Early in 1992, a home video of one of Sergio's performances came to the attention of the

-receiving critically-favorable response to the record.
+original tunes and receiving critically-favorable response to the record.

 The 1994 follow-up on GRP, Tune Up, included compositions by Miles Davis, Charlie Parker,